 - Humanities Core Requirement: The three-credit Freshman Writing Seminar (FWS 121) is a “core” course, required of all students.

 - Elective Course Requirement: all students are required to take a minimum of 21 additional credits.
 Elective courses must carry at least three credits each, and be chosen from the subject areas listed under II (B) below.
 Transfer credits from other colleges and universities must be approved by the Humanities chair.

 Dual-Degree Students: For students who, while pursuing the Bachelor of Music degree at Eastman, also complete the requirements for a BA or a BS degree at the University of Rochester’s College of Arts and Sciences, the Eastman Humanities and Sciences Requirement, with the exception of the Freshman Writing Seminar (FWS 121), is fulfilled by the courses in their second degree program.
-Before embarking on such a dual-degree program, a student should discuss his or her plans with both the Dean of Academic Affairs and the Humanities Department Chair.
+Before embarking on such a dual-degree program, a student should discuss his or her plans with both the Assistant Dean of Academic Affairs and the Humanities Department Chair.

 I. The Core Course Requirement: The Freshman Writing Seminar (FWS 121)

 The Freshman Writing Seminar introduces first-semester students to college-level inquiry and analysis by focusing on critical thinking and academic writing.
 In individual sections, the discussion of literary, historical, philosophical, or art historical topics will serve as the basis for writing assignments.
 Students will work closely with their instructors, peers, and the Eastman Writing Center to produce work of increasingly complexity.

 Students should consult the descriptions of the individual sections before registering.